sunsided/zenva-puzzle-platformer/README.md

   is added manually afterwards.
 Apparently custom brushes can be used to automate this behavior, such that the platform would be added, whenever a ladder top is being painted.
+- Right now, each scene duplicates the game manager, HUD, etc.
+  Instead, investigating into additive scene loading may be worthwile.